Capterra and Software Advice

 What to look for:

-• Comprehensive audit trails of every action taken.
+• Comprehensive, tamper-proof audit trails of every action taken.

-• Secure record-keeping that meets legal and data protection standards.
+• Secure, legally compliant record-keeping that meets data protection standards.

 Example: